Richard Davis (bassist)

-Richard Davis (born April 15, 1930) is an American jazz bassist.
+Richard Davis (April 15, 1930 – September 6, 2023) was an American jazz bassist.
 Among his best-known contributions to the albums of others are Eric Dolphy's Out to Lunch!, Andrew Hill's Point of Departure, and Van Morrison's Astral Weeks, of which critic Greil Marcus wrote (in The Rolling Stone Illustrated History of Rock and Roll), "Richard Davis provided the greatest bass ever heard on a rock album."

-Music career
+Early life

-Born in Chicago, Illinois, United States, Davis began his musical career with his brothers, singing bass in his family's vocal trio.
-He studied double bass in high school with his music theory teacher and band director, Walter Dyett.
-He was a member of Chicago Youth Symphony Orchestras (then known as the Youth Orchestra of Greater Chicago) and played in the orchestra's first performance at Chicago's Orchestra Hall on November 14, 1947.
+Davis was born in Chicago, Illinois, on April 15, 1930.
+His mother died during childbirth, and he was raised by Robert and Elmora Johnson.
+Davis gravitated towards playing the bass, and began his musical career singing bass in his family's vocal trio.
+He studied double bass in high school under Walter Dyett, and was a member of the Youth Orchestra of Greater Chicago, playing in the orchestra's first performance at Chicago's Orchestra Hall on November 14, 1947.
 After high school, he studied double bass with Rudolf Fahsbender of the Chicago Symphony Orchestra while attending VanderCook College of Music.

+Career

 After college, Davis performed in dance bands.
+In the early 1950s, Richard Davis met and played with Sonny Blount (globally celebrated later as the other-worldly orchestral revolutionary Sun Ra) and spent a year with the artistically and commercially successful pianist Ahmad Jamal’s trio.
+Ahmad Jamal boosted Davis’ career from the start.
 The connections he made led him to pianist Don Shirley.
 In 1954, he and Shirley moved to New York City and performed together until 1956, when Davis began playing with the Sauter-Finegan Orchestra.
 In 1957, he became part of Sarah Vaughan's rhythm section, touring and recording with her until 1960.

 During the 1960s, Davis was in demand in a variety of musical circles.
 He worked with many of the small jazz groups of the time, including those led by Eric Dolphy, Jaki Byard, Booker Ervin, Andrew Hill, Elvin Jones, and Cal Tjader.
 From 1966 to 1972, he was a member of The Thad Jones/Mel Lewis Orchestra.
 He has also played with Don Sebesky, Oliver Nelson, Frank Sinatra, Miles Davis, Dexter Gordon, Joe Henderson and Ahmad Jamal.
+Davis became a prolific contributor to numerous groundbreaking jazz projects.
+Notably, he played on Eric Dolphy’s avant-garde masterpiece Out to Lunch! with its bold shapes and structures, and on teenage drums prodigy Tony Williams’ album debut, LifeTime.
+Eric Dolphy assisted Davis in his ability to expand his versatility in relation to playing jazz music.
+Although Dolphy's music was different from the one he had previously been working on with Sarah Vaughan he knew he was in the right place.